cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 should you need to restore deleted or modified files.

-Snapshots of audited projects are only accessible for a limited time and you may therefore need to contact KU-IT to restore deleted data for such projects.
+Snapshots of audited projects are only accessible for a limited time and you may therefore need to contact UCPH-IT to restore deleted data for such projects.

 .. warning::

-   Please contact KU-IT should you need to restore a large amount of deleted data.
+   Please contact UCPH-IT should you need to restore a large amount of deleted data.

 .. _red hat enterprise linux: https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux